bjpop/gurita/docsrc/hist.rst

 Width of bins
 -------------

-For numerical features, by default hatch will try to automatically pick an appropriate bin width for the selected feature.
+For numerical columns, by default hatch will try to automatically pick an appropriate bin width for the selected column.

 However, this can be overridden by specifying the required bin width to use with the ``--binwidth`` argument like so: